TugboatQA/docs/setting-up-tugboat/index.md

 ### Set up Remote SSH Access

-SSH commands you run from Previews in this repository use the public key in your repo settings.
+SSH commands that you run from Previews in this repository use the public key in your repo settings.
 Each of your repositories linked to Tugboat have a unique SSH key.
 Put this public key on the remote servers that your build scripts or applications need to access.

 - [Use the Tugboat SSH key](#use-the-tugboat-ssh-key)